Direct Versus Correspondent Lender

 Benefits Of Direct Versus Correspondent Lender

-The benefits of correspondent lending are that a mortgage company can have multiple correspondent relationships with direct lenders.
+The main advantage of correspondent lending is that a mortgage company can have multiple correspondent relationships with different direct lenders, which provides a wider range of options and greater flexibility in meeting the needs of borrowers.

 Overlays By Mortgage Lenders